Antonello Tolve, Bianco-Valente’s emotional aestetics, 2011

 Many works by Bianco-Valente focus on the analysis of these processes of perception and definition of external reality, such as the changes in the electrical and biochemical states which enact our personal map of the world, the model of reality that we use to move around and interact with space and the other entities.

-«We work on phenomena related to perception and cerebral processes which allow us to retain the memory of our experiences, to perceive mental images through which we set up an ever-evolving reproduction of the reality outside».
+AT: «We work on phenomena related to perception and cerebral processes which allow us to retain the memory of our experiences, to perceive mental images through which we set up an ever-evolving reproduction of the reality outside».
 This is what you wrote, a while ago, to define some of the main points of your work.

-The relationship of the human being with external reality is not direct, but mediated by the image of reality we store in our mind and which is constantly updated by every new experience that confirms or contradicts the previous ones.
+B-V: The relationship of the human being with external reality is not direct, but mediated by the image of reality we store in our mind and which is constantly updated by every new experience that confirms or contradicts the previous ones.

 What makes this process interesting is that our mind is crossed by ephemeral images related to dreams, to altered states of consciousness, and to possible chemical dysfunctions of the brain, so that at times reality and imagination tend to blur one into the other, like in a game of reflections and distortions.